December has arrived, and with it, promises of snowy holidays, ice skating, and warming frozen hands around a warm mug of hot chocolate.

 Sorry, wrong country.
 Most of France hasn’t yet seen snow this year, and temperatures are more midseason-coat than down parka.
 Gloves?
 Hats?
 Still in the closet.

 Warmer weather, however, doesn’t mean the holidays aren’t in full swing.
-Department stores have a full array of tinsel on display, and pastry shops are piled high with the requisite cakes as everyone tries to forget that, officially, France is still under a state of emergency.
-In uncertain times — and it doesn’t get much more uncertain than this in the country of Blue, White and Red — family provides welcome comfort and reassurance.
+Department stores have a full array of tinsel on display, and pastry shops are piled high with the requisite cakes.

-As Parisians book exorbitantly expensive tickets back home and those in smaller towns and larger abodes purchase their freshly-cut Christmas trees, the delight in getting together is starting to show.
-French family meals are known for three things: lasting hours on end, being the scene of political family feuds (for which there is ample material this year), and traditional holiday desserts.
+As Parisians and small town dwellers alike purchase their freshly-cut Christmas trees, the anticipatory delight in getting together en famille is starting to show.
+French family meals are known for three things: lasting hours on end, being the scene of political family feuds (for which there is ample material this year and every year), and traditional holiday desserts.

 America has its Thanksgiving turkeys, but France has its Christmas birds too.
 Here at Beyond Brioche, we say it’s all about what comes after the bird: dessert.
 And Christmas dessert in France can only mean one thing: la bûche de Noël.